mbensmida/sphinx-poc/docs/ManageTasks.rst

 Creating a task
 ~~~~~~~~~~~~~~~~~~~

+.. note:: Anyone can create personal tasks.
+In project's frame, managers and participants are able to create tasks under their 		   projects.

 Creating a task in eXo Platform is designed as an effortless operation, so
 you just need to follow one of the following ways.